 Starbucks Rewards Visa Card’s Fees

-The Starbucks Rewards Visa Card doesn’t charge any fees that we think are out of line compared with its competitors.
-Still, there’s an annual fee to be aware of and be careful if you use this card overseas because there’s also a 3% foreign transaction fee.
+The Starbucks Rewards Visa Card doesn’t charge any fees that we think are out of line compared with its competitors, other than the annual fee after the first year.
+As well, be careful if you use this card overseas because there’s also a 3% foreign transaction fee.